Wayline-Live-Transit/.github/profile/README.md

-# 🚍 Hatid: Live Transport
+# 🚍 Wayline: Live Transport

 **Real-time, crowdsourced public transportation tracking for the Philippines.**

-Hatid is building a live, community-powered transit network that makes commuting more predictable - even in places where routes are informal, dynamic, or undocumented.
+Wayline is building a live, community-powered transit network that makes commuting more predictable - even in places where routes are informal, dynamic, or undocumented.

 We believe transportation visibility should not be a privilege.
 It should be accessible, open, and community-driven.